freedomtowin/tech-assessments/wise-optim/README.md

 This has the benefit of assigning some uncertainty to the categories, but, also, it can possibly be used to find restart periods.

 After categorizing each driver into the inner/outer category, the next step was to find the line up order.
-This was done by 2) sorting the the drivers by the running order of the lap where the caution period end and 2) splitting and then stacking the drivers who went 1) inner and 2) outer side by side.
+This was done by 1) sorting the drivers by the running order of the lap where the caution period ends and 2) splitting and then stacking the drivers who went 1) inner and 2) outer, side by side.

 However, it is unclear if the previous running order should show drivers that are not in the top 16 line-up after the green flag.